 Cholesterol: Top foods to improve your numbers

 Diet can play an important role in lowering your cholesterol.
-Here are the top foods to lower your cholesterol and protect your heart.By Mayo Clinic Staff
+Here are some foods to improve your cholesterol and protect your heart.By Mayo Clinic Staff

 Can a bowl of oatmeal help lower your cholesterol?
-How about a handful of walnuts or an avocado?
-A few simple tweaks to your diet — like these, along with exercise and other heart-healthy habits — might help you lower your cholesterol.
+How about a handful of almonds?
+A few simple tweaks to your diet — along with exercise and other heart-healthy habits — might help you lower your cholesterol.

 Oatmeal, oat bran and high-fiber foods

-Oatmeal contains soluble fiber, which reduces your low-density lipoprotein (LDL), the "bad" cholesterol.
-Soluble fiber is also found in such foods as kidney beans, apples, pears, barley and prunes.
+Oatmeal has soluble fiber, which reduces your low-density lipoprotein (LDL) cholesterol, the "bad" cholesterol.
+Soluble fiber is also found in such foods as kidney beans, Brussels sprouts, apples and pears.

 Soluble fiber can reduce the absorption of cholesterol into your bloodstream.
-Five to 10 grams or more of soluble fiber a day decreases your total and LDL cholesterol.
-Eating 1 1/2 cups of cooked oatmeal provides 6 grams of fiber.
-If you add fruit, such as bananas, you'll add about 4 more grams of fiber.
-To mix it up a little, try steel-cut oatmeal or cold cereal made with oatmeal or oat bran.
+Five to 10 grams or more of soluble fiber a day decreases your LDL cholesterol.

 Fish and omega-3 fatty acids

-Eating fatty fish can be heart healthy because of its high levels of omega-3 fatty acids, which can reduce your blood pressure and risk of developing blood clots.
-In people who have already had heart attacks, fish oil — or omega-3 fatty acids — may reduce the risk of sudden death.
+Fatty fish has high levels of omega-3 fatty acids, which can reduce your triglycerides — a type of fat found in blood.
+These acids also may help lower your blood pressure and risk of developing blood clots.
+In people who have already had heart attacks, omega-3 fatty acids may reduce the risk of sudden death.

-People tend to be most familiar with avocados in guacamole, which usually is eaten with high-fat corn chips.
+People tend to think of avocados in guacamole, which often is eaten with high-fat corn chips.
 Try adding avocado slices to salads and sandwiches or eating them as a side dish.
 Also try guacamole with raw cut vegetables, such as cucumber slices.

 Replacing saturated fats, such as those found in meats, with MUFAs are part of what makes the Mediterranean diet heart healthy.